The Kalam Cosmological Argument

 [6] Aquinas, Summa Theologica, Pt.
 1 Q2 Art.3.

 [7] The kalam cosmological argument had its foundations in the work of Christian philosopher John Philoponus (AD 490–570) and became popular among Arabic philosophers in the late Middle Ages.
-More recently, it has been developed further by William Lane Craig, The Kalam Cosmological Argument (Eugene, OR: Wipf and Stock Publishers, 2000).
+More recently, it has been further developed by William Lane Craig, The Kalam Cosmological Argument (Eugene, OR: Wipf and Stock Publishers, 2000).

 [9] Norman L Geisler, The Big Book of Christian Apologetics: an A to Z Guide (Grand Rapids, MI: Baker Books, 2012), 171.